AM1729/AIFA-Assignment-1/README.md

 (g) sr - average traveling speed (distance per unit time). in the same order as specified above.

+The number of cities should also be provided.
 There are two helper functions- a). all_pairs_shortest_path
         parameter: adjacency matrix of 'n' cities.